-The wealth of all of these was due to the fact that they had rule over the people in the Roman Empire.
-Herod had good capabilities as a ruler and had several building projects.?
-Herod experienced great wealth because of his rule.?
+The wealth of all of these were due to the fact that they had rule over the people in the Roman Empire.
+Herod had good capabilities as a ruler and had several building projects.
+Herod experienced great wealth because of his rule.
 This wealth was surely not because of something that he did for which God rewarded him for.

 What did the Herods do to obtain his wealth?

-The Bible tells us that the blessings of the LORD bring wealth, and he adds no sorrow with that wealth (Proverbs 10:22).?
-We see this in some of the people listed above.?
-However, it is also important to note that the wealthy are not always experiencing the blessings of the LORD.?
+The bible tells us that the blessings of the LORD brings wealth, and he adds no sorrow with that wealth (Proverbs 10:22).
+We see this in some of the people listed above.
+However, it is also important to note that the wealthy are not always experiencing the blessings of the LORD.
 Riches can be obtained in other ways, even unrighteous ways.

-There are many very wealthy people even to this day and many are not Christian.?
-The following is a summary of a YouTube video that I watched titled, ?How I Became a Billionaire?? (https://www.youtube.com/watch?v=0q9-1P1RHSM&t=510s).?
+There are many very wealthy people even to this day and many are not Christian.
+The following is a summary from a YouTube video that I watched titled, “How I Became a Billionaire” (https://www.youtube.com/watch?v=0q9-1P1RHSM&t=510s).
 I have also viewed many other videos of wealthy people who revealed how they became successful.
 These include Will Smith, Steven Jobs, Mile Monroe, Warren Buffet, and Jack Ma to name a few.

 Here is the summary of the video that I watched.